noahehall/multicloud/aws/services/Storage/snow-snowball.md

   - Move databases, backups, archives, healthcare records, analytics datasets, IoT sensor data and media content to the cloud
 - run compute workloads with little or no connectivity.
 - ruggedized chassis, integrated logistics, and tamper-evident box
+  - 8.5 G impact-resistant external case that also provides rain and dust resistance.
 - work with or without the internet, do not require a dedicated IT operator, and are designed to be used in remote environments
 - use cases
   - Data collection